-Little Window was created from a desire to practice Psychology in a way that felt genuine, holistic, nurturing, and that promotes all areas of wellness.
+Little Window was created from a desire to practice Psychology in a way that felt authentic, holistic, nurturing, and that promotes all areas of wellness.
 We, the founders, met many years ago at another counselling service, and since then have been on an incredible adventure of learning and growth, through challenge and enrichment, both in our personal lives as well as practitioners.
-As colleagues, friends and then business partners, we shared a vision of how we wanted to run our own Psychology practice.
+As colleagues, friends and then business partners, we began by sharing a vision of how we wanted to run our own Psychology practice.

-Through years of personal growth, study, training and building on our skills and knowledge, we have learned that it is not necessarily what you know that makes you an effective and helpful therapist, but it is about who you are.
+Through years of personal development, study, training and experience in the field, we have learned that it is not necessarily what you know that makes you an effective and helpful therapist, but it is about who you are.
 Counselling is about connection and relationship.
 People can heal from immense traumas and deep pain through a positive and trusting relationship where they feel heard, understood, and that someone genuinely cares about their wellbeing.

 The counselling relationship is a very unique one: one person, the therapist, hears intimate details about the other person's world and does not divulge much about themselves at all.
 This is the way the counselling process is set up, so that the individual attending therapy is able to focus on themselves in the session without being affected, clouded or influenced by the story of their therapist.
 Despite this, we believe that the counselling relationship for us as the therapist is also so much about tapping into our humanity, compassion, and our innate ability to connect with others and their vulnerability.
 This means that it is in our very nature as psychologists to draw from who we are as people to form this special relationship.
 It also makes sense that we have a different type of relationship for each person that we see, as every connection is unique and different.